 Today’s financial professionals may very well spend the bulk of their time working with members of the baby boomer generation.
-This makes a lot of sense considering the widely reported statistic over the past few years that every day more than 10,000 boomers hit the traditional retirement age of 65 and will continue to do so for the remainder of this decade.
+This makes a lot of sense considering the widely reported statistic that every day more than 10,000 boomers hit the traditional retirement age of 65 and will continue to do so for the remainder of this decade.

-Yet baby boomers are not the only demographic cohort that financial professionals should think about.
-Generation Xers are reaching a point in their lives and careers where retirement planning may also be rising on their priority list.
-For many in this generation, they are now making more money than at any other point in their career and are beginning to strategically plan for their future.
+Yet baby boomers are not the only demographic cohort on which financial professionals should focus.
+Generation Xers have reached a point in their lives and careers where retirement planning should also be rising on their priority list.
+For many in this generation, they are now making more money than at any other point in their career and are beginning to strategically plan for their financial futures with retirement in the not-so-distant future.

 Millennials, long a catch-all term for the youngest members of the workforce, are a growing part of a financial professional’s book of business.
-Older millennials are now on the cusp of 40, and the next generation is entering the workforce.
+The oldest of the millennial cohort are already reaching age 40, and an even younger “Generation Z” has also entered the workforce.

 Although the current financial concerns of members of these various generational cohorts may be very different, there is one concern that they all share: paying for the cost of current and future health care needs.
 One way to address these concerns is by focusing on the following two specific aspects of wellness.

-An important benefit guaranteed under the Affordable Care Act (ACA) requires health plans to cover many preventive care services at no cost.
+An important benefit guaranteed under the Affordable Care Act (ACA) requires health plans to cover many recommended preventive care services at no cost.
 This means that the service provider will not charge a co-payment or co-insurance, even if an individual has not met their yearly deductible.
-These preventive care services include regular screenings for issues such as cholesterol, blood pressure, depression and certain cancers.
-Vaccines are usually covered, too.
+These preventive care services include regular screenings for issues such as cholesterol, blood pressure, depression, and certain cancers.
+Many vaccines are covered as well.

 Many people are not aware of — or simply choose not to take advantage of — these free preventive care services from their health plans.
 Identifying and treating minor issues and ailments early saves people from more costly and physically intrusive treatments later in life.
 That is why taking the time to understand health insurance coverage and accessing all available free preventive services and screenings is so important.
 The longer your clients stay healthy, the less they will spend on medical care now and in retirement.